themanojdesai/GenAI/posts/chain_of_drafts/README.md

-# ⛓️ Chain of Drafts: Token-Efficient Reasoning
+# ⛓️ Chain of Drafts: AI That Thinks Fast, Not Fancy (Token-Efficient Reasoning)

 <div align="center">